speckdavid/symk/README.md

 ## Ordinary Planning Configurations
 We recommend to use the following configuration which uses bidirectional search.

-We recommend to use the following configuration which uses bidirectional search and reports the best **k** plans.
-Note that you can also specify `num_plans=infinity` if you want to find all possible plans.

 ```console
 $ ./fast-downward.py domain.pddl problem.pddl --search "sym-bd()"
 ```